3 Essential Tips for Trailer Leaf Spring Maintenance

 Although a bit more labor intensive than applying water-repellent spray, coating the leaf springs with rust inhibitors will give them a new lease of life.

-Rust inhibitors such as DC/550 or Sta-Bil Rust Stopper should be applied to your trailer’s leaf springs to stave off corrosion.
+Rust inhibitors should be applied to your trailer’s leaf springs to stave off corrosion.
 Before painting a trailer and its leaf springs, all oils and contaminants have to be removed with solvent (if you greased your springs this will be much harder), and any loose rust removed with a wire brush.
 To fully repaint leaf springs, they should be removed from the trailer, although you can repaint them while they’re still in place.
 How often leaf springs should be repainted varies depending upon frequency of use and exposure to water, but once every 2-3 years should suffice.